Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 9. Slip and slide

 When your kids are whining that they are bored and have nothing to do, this slip-and-slide mat will be a lifesaver!
+We had one of these a few years ago, and let me be the first to tell you – the kids had soooo much fun on it.
+We particularly used it all summer!

-10. Water balloon fights
+10. Water Balloon Fights

 Water balloons and a slip-and-slide can be so much fun when paired together!
 So why not?!